tarwn/lessthandot-hugo/blogs/content/posts/2010-05-11-building-the-virtual-lab-vmware-and-2008.md

 <ol style="margin-left: 2em;">
   <li>
-    What OS&#8217;s are you intending to run?
+    What OS's are you intending to run?
 Desktop, Server, Windows, Unix, Linux ?
   </li>
   <li>
     What major software packages or technical areas are you intended to explore in the lab?